-Flash Flood Warning Issued for Northwest Alabama
+EXPIRED: Flash Flood Warning Issued for Northwest Alabama

+The warning prompting this post expired at 7:30 PM.
+There is no longer a danger of flash flooding now that the heavy rain has ended.

 Alberto’s remnants moving over Northwest Alabama dumped a lot of rain Tuesday afternoon.
-The heaviest rainfall occurring in Franklin, Colbert and Lauderdale Counties may cause some flash flooding.
+The heaviest rainfall occurring in Lawrence, Franklin, Colbert and Lauderdale Counties may cause some flash flooding.
 Be alert in areas that tend to flood easily, and do not attempt to drive through high water covering a road.

 Track the rain and get warnings via WHNT.com’s Interactive Radar or swipe over to the radar feature on Live Alert 19!